 According to Amazon’s data, 70% of users only view the products on the first page.
 As an Amazon seller, you want your product to rank on that page so that people will actually see it.

 Amazon listing optimization is a course of deliberate actions meant to help your product listing rank on the first page for relevant search terms.
 These actions may include tracking keywords, optimizing content such as photos, title, and description, and improving your seller reputation.
-Because Amazon is a tremendously competitive online marketplace, ranking for relevant terms can often be difficult.
+Because selling on Amazon is a tremendously competitive online marketplace, ranking for relevant terms can often be difficult.

 Designing a book cover about a subject like postpartum depression can be tricky.
 You want to convey the seriousness of the disorder while also inviting readers to open the book.